Kickin' it on the K, 100 Years and Counting

 In the 1970s, Muni began modernizing its rail system with the construction of the Muni Metro system.
 A combination of subway and surface rail, with a then-new fleet of light rail vehicles made by the Boeing Company, Muni Metro changed the K into the line we know today.
 The K Ingleside was extended to Balboa Park Station from Embarcadero, with approximately half of the trip going through the newly connected-up Twin Peaks Tunnel and Market Street Subway.

 This year, the K Ingleside is enjoying its 100th birthday with the addition of new light rail vehicles to the Muni fleet, which are in service now.
 And soon, the Twin Peaks Tunnel Improvement Project will make riding the K (and the L & M) much safer, smoother, and reliable.

 For more “K” birthday celebrations, be sure to check out our historic photo exhibit on the Twin Peaks Tunnel and K Ingleside at the West Portal Library Open House this Saturday February 3rd from 1-5pm.
-Additionally, on March 3rd and 4th, the SFMTA Photo Archive will be featuring an expanded exhibit on this history at the annual History Days at the Old Mint.
-To explore more of our historic photos, check us out on Instagram.
+Additionally, on March 3rd and 4th, the SFMTA Photo Archive will be featuring an expanded exhibit on this history at the annual History Days at the Old Mind.
+To explore more of our historic photos, check us out on the SFMTA Photo website and Instagram.